DhanunjayJ/MachineLearing/README.md

 # MachineLearing

-This is the reposistory of the My Machine Learnig Work
+This is the reposistory of the My Machine Learning Work